aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ![internal standard loadbalancer diagram](../media/exercise-internal-standard-load-balancer-environment-diagram.png)

+## Lab Objectives

-In this exercise, you will:
+In this lab, you will:

 + Task 1: Create the virtual network
 + Task 2: Create backend servers